Chapter 1 : Lucy in the Sky with Diamonds

 “That said, I wouldn’t mind some good old loving if you ever feel up to it – Merlin knows that there will soon be growing cobwebs down there if you’re not careful,” he grins and she can recognize him in the curve of his smirk once more.
 Playfully, she smacks him, telling him off.

-“Oh –“ Lorcan’s eyes dart down to her naked form covered by his eiderdown, “alright.
+“Oh –“ Lorcan’s eyes dart down to her naked form hidden by his eiderdown.
+“Alright.
 I guess I’ll see you soon?”

 He hesitates for a moment before he leans in and pecks her on the cheek.